THE MIRACLE MILE NEIGHBORHOOD WATCH IS HERE!

 Changing the way we neighbor in the Miracle Mile to reduce crime and build community…

-- It means you do not have a block captain and will not benefit from our Neighborhood Watch.
+- If your block does not have a block captain it will not benefit from our Neighborhood Watch.
+Please volunteer today!

 - Block captains simply keep a roster of your block – private and exclusive to your block.

 - Sign up to be a block captain – email: kari.garcia@MiracleMileLA.com

 1 700 block South Orange Grove Avenue